flamingunicorn/brainScanClassifier/README.md

 # Project Desription - brainScanClassifier
-## This image classifier is built with TensorFlow and aims to identify neurological conditions using brain scan images sourced from studies available on the [IDAs](https://ida.loni.usc.edu/login.jsp) website.
+### This image classifier is built with TensorFlow and aims to identify neurological conditions using brain scan images sourced from studies available on the [IDAs](https://ida.loni.usc.edu/login.jsp) website.
 Currently, the classifier focuses on detecting Parkinson's disease, autism, or neither condition.
 The ultimate goal is to expand its capabilities by incorporating more neurological diseases and conditions into the classifier's repertoire.
+As well as, allowing the user to drop an entire MRI scan, identify problematic brain images, and determine the most likely condition of the patient or if they are fine.

 # Table of Contents
 - [Installation](#Installation)